 Why write a sonnet?
 Because it’s a truly romantic and manly thing to do.
 A sonnet is a rhythmic, structured piece of writing that tells a story.
 It has a beginning, a middle, a twist, and a resolution.
 Think of writing your sonnet as a chivalric travail.
 A what?
 Think of it as a noble challenge – a form of verbal jousting that shows your true metal as a lover.

 Sonnets are simpler than you might think.
-There’s just three things to include:
+There are just three things to include:

 - 14 lines